galacean/engine-toolkit/packages/gizmo/README.md

 # Gizmo

-Gizmos allow mouse-controlled translation, rotation and scaling in the 3D Viewport.
+Gizmos allow for mouse-controlled translation, rotation, and scaling within the 3D Viewport.

-There is a separate gizmo for each operation.
-Each gizmo can be used separately or in combination with the others.
+There is a distinct gizmo for each operation, which can be used individually or in conjunction with one another.

-A gizmo always has three color-coded axes: X (green), Y (blue), and Z (red).
-You can drag an axis with left mouse button to transform along it.
-The Move and Scale gizmos additionally have small colored squares for transforming along two axes in one go.
+Each gizmo features three color-coded axes: X (green), Y (blue), and Z (red).
+To transform along a specific axis, drag it with the left mouse button.
+The Move and Scale gizmos also have small, colored squares that allow for transforming along two axes simultaneously.

 **Translate**